 Play the world's largest collection of vintage arcade games at Musee Mecanique, at Pier 45.

-The Musee Mecanique is a working museum, with 300 vintage arcade games that you can actually play!
+The Musee Mecanique is a working museum in San Francisco, with 300 vintage arcade games that you can actually play!
 These are the types of games your grandparents or great grandparents might have played.

 Entrance is free, but the games are coin operated with quarters.